15 Answers to 529 Plan Questions

 9. Who should be the owner of the 529 plan and who should be the beneficiary?

 The custodial parent or student should be the account owner for the best financial aid treatment.
 The Moneyaires list Mrs. Moneyaire as the account owner and Baby Moneyaire as the beneficiary.
-Grandparents or non-custodial parents or other relatives or friends can also be the owner but beware of the financial aid consequences which could count against FAFSA by 50%.
+Non-custodial parents or other relatives or friends can also be the owner but beware of the financial aid consequences which could count against FAFSA by 50%.

 10. Should I open up a separate 529 plan for each child?